AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

 ### 2.2 Considering components tolerances

-There is, however, an inherent flaw wih the design of the  the components used have tolerances which have to be accounted for; since these tolerances are considerable, the press timings will change with the real component values.
+There is, however, an inherent flaw with the design of the components used have tolerances which have to be accounted for; since these tolerances are considerable, the press timings will change with the real component values.

 Let us define that the resistors have a 5% tolerance and capacitors have a 20% tolerance.
 First of all, since the nRST branch of the circuit is just pulling nRST to the ground and very fast, there is not much analysis to do with component tolerances here.
-The real problem lies with the RC charginf circuit of BOOT0.
+The real problem lies with the RC charging circuit of BOOT0.

 Consider then the three comparison cases: